galaxyproject/training-material/topics/transcriptomics/tutorials/pinpoint-key-pathways-with-heinz/tutorial.md

 ## Visualize the output: visualize the optimal subnetwork

 The result we got from the last step is not very human readable, isn't it?
 It is a little painful to understand the Heinz result directly.
 Therefore we need to visualize the output by making it into graphs.

+> ### {% icon hands_on %} Hands-on: visualize the optimal subnetwork
+>
+> - **Visualize** the optimal scoring subnetwork {% icon tool %} with the following parameters
+>   - *"Heinz output file"*: the output of **Identify optimal scoring subnetwork**
+>
+{: .hands_on}

-Except the tool we will use in Galaxy, you may consider using eXamine plugin in Cytoscape for a richer visualization.
+In addition to this tool we used in Galaxy, you may consider using eXamine plugin in Cytoscape for a richer visualization.
 In this tutorial, you probably get a similar graph to the following:

 ![p-values are fitted to a mixture model](../../images/Heinz_visualisation.png){:width="30%"}